 A drum humidifier uses an evaporative pad to send moisture throughout your house.
 Depending on how often you need the humidifier, you’ll want to replace the pad at least yearly.

 Flow-Through Whole-House Humidifier

 As the name says, flow-through humidifiers flow water through an evaporator pad to make humidity.
 They cost $200–$300, plus installation, according to national averages compiled by HomeAdvisor.

 They use more water when compared to a drum humidifier, but the potential for mold is lower because the moisture flows away once the humidification cycle is finished.
 You can select between bypass and fan models, but you’ll still have to replace the pad at least once a year.

 Steam Whole-House Humidifier

-- Keeping wood flooring, cabinets and furniture from wearing out
+- Keeping wood flooring, cabinets and furniture from drying out

-- Decreasing static electricity
+- Lowering static electricity